pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class delete [COMMAND-OPTIONS] CLASSNAME

-      Delete a single class.
+      Delete a single CIM class.

-      Deletes the class defined by CLASSNAME from the WBEM Server.
+      Deletes the CIM class defined by CLASSNAME from the WBEM Server.

       If the class has instances, the command is refused unless the --force option is used.
 If --force is used, instances are also deleted.

+      If the class has subclasses, the command is rejected.

       WARNING: Removing classes from a WBEM Server can cause damage to the server.
 Use this with caution.
 It can impact instance providers and other